Affordable Yoga Prop Sets: Best Kits for Beginners

 Vinyasa and Hatha: Dynamic Alignment

-In active styles, supportive yoga tools ensure proper form.
-Use blocks under hands in Pyramid Pose to prevent rounding.
-Straps aid shoulder stretches before sun salutations.
-Blankets cushion knees in Low Lunge.
+In active styles, supportive yoga tools help you keep form.
+Use blocks under your hands in Pyramid Pose to avoid rounding.
+Straps gently prep the shoulders before sun salutations, and blankets cushion knees in Low Lunge.

 Restorative Yoga: Deep Relaxation